Agent-based Scanning (Beta)

 Reduced Network Traffic: Agent-based scanning reduces network traffic.
-Agent-based scanning reduces network traffic by running locally on the host before sending results to the network appliance for final analysis.
+Agent-based scanning reduces network traffic by running locally on the host before sending results to Alert Logic for final analysis.

-Limited Network and Host Processing Impact: Authenticated and unauthenticated network scans can adversely impact some networks and hosts.
+Limited Network and Host Processing Impact: The network scan will not run redundant vulnerability assessments when agent-based scan is active on a host.
 Agent-based scanning reduces network impacts by running locally on the host and limits host processing impact to less than 5 minutes.
 For detailed information on host impacts, see Requirements for the Alert Logic agent with scan components.

 Better Vulnerability Accuracy: Agent-based scanning increases the accuracy and reliability of vulnerability scan results.
 Improved coverage includes better operating system, application, patch, and kernel level vulnerability assessment.
 For more information, see Scan-based vulnerability assessment coverage details.